dsteyn44/kingsofasgard-ms1/Testing.md

 - One of the features of the website would be to have a clip of music on the front page.
 At first I was unable to obtain a audio clip from the band but instead I copied my own version of the song onto gitpod form iTunes.
 And although this worked at first it a) took up too much space and b) did not always play.
 So I then decided to use a clip from spotify.
 Even though

 Fanwall Page Spotify Sound control and Audio
-- This was moving towards the right-hand side
+- This was moving towards the right-hand side of the screen - particularly in
 #

 ## User stories